 Working with combiners for coaxial cables can have the same problem.
 A combiner takes all the signals and mixes them.
 Much of the time, the result is a mess.
 Signals are sometimes meant to be combined, so using a combiner will work.
 A combiner is to be used with utmost caution as it can cost more harm than good.

 What is a splitter?

 In appearance, a splitter and a diplexer are very much alike.
-They both will have multiple connections on one end and one connection on the other.
+They will have multiple connections on one end and one connection on the other.
 However, a diplexer takes two signals in and makes one out.
 A splitter takes one signal in and makes two out.

-The most common use of a splitter is to add an additional television to an existing cable.
+The most common use of a splitter is to add television to an existing cable.
 If you have an antenna, you can use a splitter to make that antenna serve more than one television.
-If you have a cable or satellite system, you might be able to use a splitter to add TV to another room.
+If you have a cable or satellite system, you might be able to use a splitter to add a TV to another room.
 Most modern systems are designed to use a splitter in this way, but older systems make you run a separate line to each TV from a central switch.
 Make sure you know if you have a “splittable” system.

 Splitting seems easy to add extra outlets, but remember that you cut its strength in half each time you split a signal.
 Look at this diagram.
 For example, you can not change channels from one decoder without affecting the other.